This glossary explains the fundamental concepts and terminology used throughout Latitude to help you better understand the platform.

 AI Gateway

 The deployment layer that exposes prompts as API endpoints, making them available for integration with applications.
+These are the addresses through which you will access your agent.

 Evaluations